phwilliams256/IoST-workshop/README.md

 This project was supported by the Arkansas INBRE program, with a grant from the National Institute of General Medical Sciences, (NIGMS), P20 GM103429 from the National Institutes of Health.

-In conjunction with Bob Belford in the IoST lab, Information Science - CSTEM, UA Little Rock.
+In conjunction with Bob Belford in the IoST lab, and Information Science - CSTEM, UA Little Rock.